Ansu-m-chirayil/CODETECH-TASK-6/README.md

   - The Decision Tree model's effectiveness is attributed to its ability to capture underlying patterns in the data and its interpretability.
 - **Visual Comparison**:
   - A bar graph was used to visually compare the accuracy of each model, highlighting the superior performance of the Decision Tree classifier.

-# Future Work
-- **Advanced Techniques and Algorithms**:
-  - Explore ensemble methods like Random Forest and Gradient Boosting.
-  - Investigate the potential of neural networks for further performance improvement.
-- **Hyperparameter Tuning**:
-  - Fine-tuning the hyperparameters of each model could lead to better classification results.
-- **Scalability and Robustness**:
-  - Apply the models to more complex and larger datasets to evaluate their robustness.
-  - Continual assessment with different datasets and extensive cross-validation techniques to build a more generalized and reliable classification model.